kochd/electricsheep-hd-client/README.md

 ./play
 </pre>

 This should read your earned movies of the current season and then play them using mpv (https://mpv.io). mpv is also available as apt package.

+## Setups
+Take a look at the README's in [setups](https://github.com/kochd/electricsheep-hd-client/tree/master/setups)